top of page

 ANNOUNCEMENT

-Access To Recovery needs to pause this service due to limited funding available.
-We are proud to have made the impacts noted below between January -October 2022:
+Access To Recovery has paused this service due to limited funding available.
+Please check back in April 2024.
+We are proud to have made the impacts noted below with this program:

 These dollars were acquired entirely through donations and foundation gifts, and the work to get them into the hands of those who need them most was performed 100% by our volunteers.
 We aim to continue this work as soon as possible.